cdktf/cdktf-provider-datadog/docs/role.java.md

 Name of the role.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.50.0/docs/resources/role#name Role#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.51.0/docs/resources/role#name Role#name}

+---

+##### `defaultPermissionsOptOut`<sup>Optional</sup> <a name="defaultPermissionsOptOut" id="@cdktf/provider-datadog.role.Role.Initializer.parameter.defaultPermissionsOptOut"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If set to `true`, the role does not have default (restricted) permissions unless they are explicitly set.

+The `include_restricted` attribute for the `datadog_permissions` data source must be set to `true` to manage default permissions in Terraform.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.51.0/docs/resources/role#default_permissions_opt_out Role#default_permissions_opt_out}

 ---